telerik/ajax-docs/general-information/controlling-visual-appearance/how-skins-work.md

 ![](images/base-stylesheet-location.png)

->note If you set `RenderMode` to Auto, you will need to devise an approach that will detect the requesting browser (e.g., by using the [RadDeviceDetectionFramework]({%slug controls/raddevicedetectionframework%})) and [register]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/skin-registration%}) the appropriate customized stylesheets.
+>tip If you set `RenderMode` to Auto, you will need to devise an approach that will detect the requesting browser (e.g., by using the [RadDeviceDetectionFramework]({%slug controls/raddevicedetectionframework%})) and [register]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/skin-registration%}) the appropriate customized stylesheets.